About Spokz People

 In 2006 Mel and Steve met.
 Through Steve’s work running Spokz, an online disability equipment supplier, we discovered there was a lot of attention on physical rehabilitation in the UK, but very little on the impact of living with disability every day, on wellbeing and mental health for disabled people and families.
 We decided to change that.
 We discovered how few psychological therapists are disability affirmative or have any understanding of the daily experience of living with disability and difference.
 Mel trained as a counsellor and went on to specialise in disability, and after that, trauma when it became clear that there are many ways trauma co-exists with disability.
 We also discovered that many disabled people would prefer to speak to a therapist with disability knowledge and experience.
 After several years we had a long waiting list for our support.
 We also knew that many disabled people struggled to use our 1-2-1 support services because of finances or issues getting to venues.
 We put out a survey and 83% of the respondents said they would benefit from a tailor-made community focussing on mental health and wellbeing when living with disability.
 So, in 2021, funded by the lottery, we launched our online wellbeing community and programme.

 Our aim is to create lasting change, for you and your family, but also for the wider disability community.
 As we discuss in our wellbeing programme, there are many ways to increase self-esteem by reducing the impact of prejudice against disabled people.
-Forming communities of disabled people, their families and non-disabled allies, is key to working towards collective action for positive change in the future.
+Forming communities of disabled people, their families and non-disabled allies is key to working towards collective action for positive change in the future.

 Addressing isolation is Key